Work in the health care sector

 Typical duties include:

-- Establishing a caring relationship with residents and their families
+- Establishing a caring relationship with clients, residents and families

-- Providing support and assistance with recreational activities
+- Providing support and assistance with mealtime activities

 - Restocking supplies